telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 In the case of running CB as foreground process:

-* If you are not using CentOS 6.x, probably just using `ulimit -u <new limit>` and `ulimit -n <new limit>` to change respectively the max number of processed and the max number of open files will work.
+* If you are not using CentOS 6.x, probably just using `ulimit -u <new limit>` and `ulimit -n <new limit>` to change respectively the max number of processes and the max number of open file descriptors will work.
-* If you are using CentOS 6.x edit the following file (as root): `/etc/security/limits.d/90-nproc.conf` as shown below, then re-login (more detail in [this reference](https://bugzilla.redhat.com/show_bug.cgi?id=919793)):
+* If you are using CentOS 6.x, edit the following file (as root): `/etc/security/limits.d/90-nproc.conf` as shown below, then re-login (more detail in [this reference](https://bugzilla.redhat.com/show_bug.cgi?id=919793)):

 ```